 If $b$ is any other such morphism, then there exists a homotopy $s : (K,\psi) \to (E,\varphi)$ of degree $-1$, i.e., consisting of morphisms $s_k : K_k \to E_{k+1}$, such that $a_i - b_i = \varphi_{i+1} s_i - s_{i-1} \psi_i$. \end{prop}

 We say that $a$ \emph{extends} $\alpha$ if the map induced by $a_0$ on $K_0/(\im \psi_1) \cong F \to G \cong E_0/(\im \varphi_1)$ equals $\alpha$.
-Both the existence and uniqueness up to homotopy of $a$ follows from defining $a$ or $s$ inductively by a relatively straightforward diagram chase, see \cite{Eis}*{Proposition~A3.13}.
-In Example~\ref{ex:ci-morphism} below, we give examples of when such a morphism can be explicitly constructed for certain morphism between Koszul complexes.
+Both the existence and uniqueness up to homotopy of $a$ follow from defining $a$ or $s$ inductively by a relatively straightforward diagram chase, see \cite{Eis}*{Proposition~A3.13}.
+In Example~\ref{ex:ci-morphism} below, we give examples of when such a morphism can be explicitly constructed for certain morphisms between Koszul complexes.